The Joshua Tree Tour: Itinerary

 On 30 April, the band played the Pontiac Silverdome, their first headlining stadium show in the United States.
 While the show's reviews were positive, they said that a video screen is necessary for people at the back.
 U2 production manager, Willie Williams, recalls the debate within the band about the use of screens and whether they would divide the audience's attention between the stage and the screen.
-A video screen was installed behind the lighting tower at the 20 September show at the RFK Stadium in Washington, D.C. so the back half of the stadium could better see the band, and screens were used at most stadium shows for the rest of the tour.
+A video screen was installed behind the lighting tower at the 20 September show at the RFK Stadium in Washington, D.C., so the back half of the stadium could better see the band, and screens were used at most stadium shows for the rest of the tour.
+Bono sustained a second injury during the Washington concert, falling off the rain-slicked stage and dislocating his arm.
+He completed the performance and had his arm popped back into place after its conclusion.
+His arm was in a sling for twelve shows between 22 September and 20 October, which is visible at some points during the Rattle and Hum film.

-The Joshua Tree Tour sold out stadiums around the world, the first time the band had consistently played venues of that size.
+The Joshua Tree elevated the group to a new level of popularity; its tour sold out arenas and stadiums around the world, the first time the band had consistently played venues of that size.
 The Joshua Tree and its singles had become huge hits and the band had reached a new height in their popularity.
+Songs from the album became staples of the tour's set lists, as the group regularly performed eight of the record's eleven tracks, and the only song not to be played was "Red Hill Mining Town".
 Tickets for shows were often very hard to get, especially on the first American leg when they only played in arenas.

 That first leg was also organised around multiple-night stands in centres of U2 fandom along the two U.S. coasts, with only a very few dates in the middle of the country.
 These multiple-night stands also featured an unusual set list twist.
 All but the last night would begin in conventional concert fashion with the rousing pair of "Where the Streets Have No Name" into "I Will Follow", but the last night in each city would begin with the house lights fully up and the band performing the early 1960s classic "Stand by Me", with guitarist the Edge singing one verse, all intended as a friendly, informal opening.
 The house lights would then stay up for "Pride (In the Name of Love)", only going off at the end of it; the rest of the set list would be consequently scrambled from the norm.

-The new level of fame, exposure and the frantic nature of the tour put the U2 organisation under a large amount of stress.